videolan/libvlcsharp/README.md

 - [`RendererDiscoverer.cs`](https://github.com/videolan/libvlcsharp/blob/master/LibVLCSharp/Shared/RendererDiscoverer.cs): Use this to find and use a Chromecast or other distant renderers.
 - [`Dialog.cs`](https://github.com/videolan/libvlcsharp/blob/master/LibVLCSharp/Shared/Dialog.cs): Dialogs can be raised from the `libvlc` engine in some cases.
 Register callbacks with this object.

+The [LibVLCSharp.Forms](LibVLCSharp.Forms/README.md) package features a `MediaPlayerElement` Xamarin.Forms control, similar to the ones provided by the .NET Framework on WPF and UWP.
+It currently supports iOS and Android.

 ## Roadmap

 - MediaPlayerElement control